SLCC Honors Program

 Students participate in two Enrichment Experiences of their choice per semester, ranging from Faculty Film Night to attending the Tanner Forum on Social Ethics.
 These experiences build community, a sense of belonging, and enrich student learning.
 Students will document and reflect on these experiences in their ePortfolio.

-Students are admitted to the program in cohorts following an application and admission process.
-The cohorts are small enough for students to get to know one another, and the program fosters connections between students and their faculty.
-Because each cohort has students from a variety of disciplines, students benefit by interacting with colleagues who are pursuing different majors.
-Advanced Honors students peer mentor incoming Honors students.
+Class cohorts are small enough for students to get to know one another, and the program fosters connections between students and their faculty.
+Because the Honors Program has students from a variety of disciplines, students benefit by interacting with colleagues who are pursuing different majors.
+Advanced honors students peer mentor incoming honors students.

 Reflective ePortfolios